needle-mirror/com.unity.sentis/Documentation~/import-a-model-file.md

 ## Import errors

 If the [Model Asset Import Settings](onnx-model-importer-properties.md) window displays a warning that your model contains unsupported operators, you can add a custom layer to implement the missing operator.
-Refer to the `CustomLayer` example in the [sample scripts](package-samples.md) for a working example.
+Refer to the `CustomLayer` example in the [sample scripts](package-samples.md) for an example.

 ## Additional resources